Disclaimer: Psilocybin is a potentially illegal substance and we do not encourage you to use mushrooms if it is not lawful to do so in your area.

 In Spain, the personal use of magic mushrooms has been decriminalized.
 There is ambiguity surrounding the use of grow kits and spores, and the possession of small amounts of fresh mushrooms.
 It’s best to not take any risks.

 The United States has some big exceptions to the prohibition of psilocybin.
 Surprisingly, it’s legal to buy magic mushroom spores in most states (as long as you aren’t going to use them to actually grow mushrooms).
 Some states also prohibit the sale of spores (currently California, Georgia and Idaho).
 Amazingly, it’s legal to grow psilocybin mushrooms in New Mexico – and there’s even a religious group devoted to their sacramental use.
-Magic mushrooms have been decriminalized in Denver and Oakland, and other US cities may follow this example and make their own specific magic mushroom laws.
+Magic mushrooms have been decriminalized in several cities including Denver and Oakland, and other US cities may follow this example and make their own specific magic mushroom laws.
+In 2020, Oregon made history in becoming the first US state to pass blanket decriminalization of all drugs.

 If you live somewhere that prohibits magic mushrooms, you may not have many legal options for obtaining them.
 Check whether your country allows for the purchase of grow kits or spores, as you may be able to cultivate shrooms even if psilocybin is illegal.